t1/junit-5-structure-demo/README.md

 }
 ```

-We write tests for four input files:
+We write tests for four input files (not to make things too complex):
 One is empty,
-one contains a document with only one blank,
+one contains a document with only one space character,
 one contains a single document containing only a comment,
-and one contains two documents with each only containing a comment
+and one contains two documents with each only containing a comment.
-(not to make things too complex).
 That makes a total of 12 tests.
 Following the BDD `given-when-then` schema and using AssertJ, the tests will look somewhat like this: